-James Maitland "Jimmy" Stewart (May 20, 1908 July 2, 1997) was a popular American film actor for a good deal of the 20th century.
-He is perhaps most famous for his role as George Bailey in the classic film It's a Wonderful Life, with Mr. Smith Goes to Washington also getting a strong look-in.
+James Maitland "Jimmy" Stewart (May 20, 1908 – July 2, 1997) was an American film actor who began his career during The Golden Age of Hollywood and remained a popular screen presence for much of the 20th century.
+He is perhaps most famous for his role as George Bailey in the classic film It's a Wonderful Life, with his Jefferson Smith in Mr. Smith Goes to Washington also getting a strong look-in.

 Stewart is also notable for making multiple collaborations with several famous directors from the era, such as Frank Capra, Alfred Hitchcock, John Ford, and Anthony Mann.
-A mark of his image as an everyman was his constantly being referred to by the public (and this entry) as "Jimmy Stewart", despite the fact that he was never credited as such in any of his famous film roles, always going by "James".
-(He, in fact, hated being referred to by the nickname.)
+A mark of his image as an everyman was his constantly being referred to by the public (and on this wiki) as "Jimmy Stewart", despite the fact that he was never credited as such in any of his famous film roles, always going by "James".
+(In point of fact, he disliked being referred to by the nickname.)

 He fought as a pilot and squadron commander in the Second World War and flew once as a non-duty observer in a B-52 on a bombing mission during The Vietnam War (eventually promoted to the rank of Major General in the Air Force Reserve, starting from private), and was famous for being a Nice Guy, both in his film roles and in real life.

-He had a very unusual accent that is hard to describe (a sort of whiny warble/drawl), and a stumbling delivery that is very tempting to imitate.
+A native Pennsylvanian, Stewart had a very unusual accent that is hard to describe (a sort of whiny warble/drawl), and a stumbling delivery that is very tempting to imitate.
 But hey, audiences ate it up.
-So did women, apparently, as Stewart was something of a ladies' man early in his life, but he stopped after he entered a very loving marriage with model Gloria McLean.
+So did women, apparently, as Stewart was known as something of a ladies' man early in his life, but stopped after he entered a very loving 45-year marriage with model Gloria McLean.
 He was also very good friends with Henry Fonda, another famous actor from the era and his former roommate.

 Also known for reading poems he wrote about his dog on talk shows in his later years.